Under 2 hours

 Once you’ve determined that you need to sharpen the blade, it’s time to remove the blade from the lawn mower.

-Before you begin, always disconnect the power source for the mower.
-Take off the spark plug wire as well.
+Before you begin, disconnect the power source from an electric mower, whether battery or corded.
+Disconnect the spark plug wire from a gas mower.
 This protects you from any surprise hiccups of power.
-Follow these steps to take out the lawn mower blade:
+Follow these steps to remove the lawn mower blade.

 - Put on work gloves and protective eyewear for safety.